Football at the 2025 SEA Games – Men's tournament: Squads

-Each team had to submit a squad of eighteen players, two of whom had to be goalkeepers, with at least fifteen born on or after 1 January 2003, and three who could be older dispensation players.
-Additionally, each team could also have a list of four alternate players, who could replace any player in the squad in case of injury during the tournament.
+Each team had to submit a squad of 23 players, three of whom had to be goalkeepers.
+All players have to be born on or after 1 January 2003.

 Draw

-The draw for the groups were held on 19 October 2025, 13:00 ICT (UTC+7).
-The ten teams were drawn into three groups of four-five teams each.
+The draw for the groups was held on 19 October 2025, 13:00 ICT (UTC+7).
+The ten teams were drawn into three groups of four or five teams each.
 The hosts Thailand were automatically seeded into Pot 1 and placed into the first position of Group A, while the remaining teams were seeded into their respective pots, based on their previous performance.

-Originally, Timor Leste was not included among the confirmed entrant teams.
-Timor Leste alleged that they have been omitted but later apologized and was granted entry regardless.
+Originally, Timor-Leste was not included among the confirmed entrant teams.
+Timor-Leste alleged that they had been omitted but later apologized and was granted entry regardless.